 Implementing Big Data Analytics?
 Tools That Make It Possible

-However, in order to take advantage of big data marketing personnel would need to be familiar with statistical analysis or have personnel on the team who can make sense from the data and create value for their company and for their customers.
+However, in order to take advantage of big data marketing personnel would need to be familiar with statistical analysis or have personnel on the team who can make sense of the data and create value for their company and for their customers.
 Marketing departments may think of big data in the context of a specific strategy or work from the other end, using outputs from big data statistical analysis to come up with marketing strategies that will make effective use of analyzed data.

 Big data is indispensable for the present and the future.
-You can guage it from the way in which big data is increasingly being relied on by companies as an indispensable marketing tool.
+You can gauge it from the way in which big data is increasingly being relied on by companies as an indispensable marketing tool.
 50% of large enterprises use big data analysis for marketing that has gained them about 30% increased returns.
-Big data is helping marketers “get into the customer’s mind” with pin point precision, translating to higher revenues and better customer retention.
+Big data is helping marketers “get into the customer’s mind” with pinpoint precision, translating to higher revenues and better customer retention.

-Big data is the future: it supports, lets you innovate, helps you gain an advantage through finely tuned, data driven, statistically analyzed decision making and all of it is done in real time.
-Big data has helped deliver looking-into-the-future, crystal ball prediction powers to marketing people that they are translating to data driven action immediately, thus accelerating the marketing cycle; getting to a consumer first and forging into the lead while establishing a strong brand presence.
+Big data is the future: it supports, lets you innovate, helps you gain an advantage through finely tuned, data-driven, statistically analyzed decision making and all of it is done in real-time.
+Big data has helped deliver looking-into-the-future, crystal ball prediction powers to marketing people that they are translating to data-driven action immediately, thus accelerating the marketing cycle; getting to a consumer first and forging into the lead while establishing a strong brand presence.

-Big data flows in from online and offline sources; from web, email, mobile devices, point of sale devices and social media in structured and unstructured format, presenting challenges when it comes to extracting meaningful information that helps marketers understand consumers, derive insights, anticipate their needs and reach out in a contextual, relevant and personalized way.
+Big data flows in from online and offline sources; from the web, email, mobile devices, point of sale devices and social media in a structured and unstructured format, presenting challenges when it comes to extracting meaningful information that helps marketers understand consumers, derive insights, anticipate their needs and reach out in a contextual, relevant and personalized way.
 Big data catalyzes change in corporate perceptions, interactions with customers, collaborations between IT and marketing and brand awareness like never before.

-For some marketing companies location based refined data is what they like about big data technologies for marketing.
+For some marketing companies, location-based refined data is what they like about big data technologies for marketing.
 Yet another segment finds the personalization afforded by big data marketing analytics a big plus.
-Big data is the next quantum leap, delivering astounding benefits through data driven marketing strategies that can be executed with speed and with less efforts to a targeted market segment.
+Big data is the next quantum leap, delivering astounding benefits through data-driven marketing strategies that can be executed with speed and with less effort to a targeted market segment.
 If you don’t go with it you get left far behind.